 A note of caution here however, just because the Support Force is high, it doesn’t mean your kiddo gets a free ride.
 Even with maximum support, they will need to engage those muscles at toe off and to weight bear with each step.
 Which brings us to our next Trexo feature: weight bearing.

 The Trexo can provide weight bearing assistance to kiddos who cannot weight bear and provide little to no assistance for those who can.
 Using the Trexo app, you can monitor how much weight your kiddo is bearing while they’re walking.

-As your child becomes more comfortable with the device, you can increase the amount of weight bearing which will require them to work harder.
-This can be done in a multitude of ways.
+As your child becomes more comfortable with the device, you can increase the amount of weight bearing.
+This will require them to work harder and can be done in a multitude of ways.
 For example, you can lower the Rifton frame, open the shin clamps, or remove the saddle all together.

 How these adaptations help you

 The main thing with all these adjustments is to achieve a comfortable, yet challenging gait that will push your child to keep working hard.
-After all, we want them to work hard so they can get those gains!
+After all, we want them to work hard so that they can keep getting stronger!
 This is exactly what our friend Iris did with her Trexo and her progress has truly impressed us all.

 If you would like to see how the accessories and Trexo features can be adjusted, check out this video!